iforce2d/linuxcnc-gcode-server/README.md

     ./linuxcnc-gcode-server -p 5050

-You can use the -e option to instruct the machine to be enabled and homed, eg.
+You can use the -e option to instruct the machine to be enabled and homed when the server starts, eg.

     ./linuxcnc-gcode-server -e

-This is the equivalent of clicking the e-stop button off and the machine power button on, and then homing each axis (already homed axes will do nothing).
+This is the equivalent of clicking the e-stop button off and the machine power button on, and then homing each axis that is not already homed.
 This is probably not advisable on a real machine, but it's quite convenient during development when using a dummy machine, to save some repetitive clicking.
 It also allows you to run a headless LinuxCNC without any traditional user interface, and still enable the machine and run g-code.

 To check connection to the server, you can use a telnet connection like: